Partitioning Large Tables

 CREATE EXTERNAL TABLE sales_2010_ext ( LIKE sales_1_prt_yr_1) LOCATION ( 'gpfdist://gpdb_test/sales_2010' ) FORMAT 'csv' ;

 Copy the data from the leaf child partition into the writable external table.

 INSERTcommand copies the data from the child leaf partition table of the partitioned table into the external table.

 INSERT INTO my_sales_ext SELECT * FROM sales_1_prt_yr_1 ;

-This ALTER TABLE command specifies the EXCHANGE PARTITION clause to switch the readable external table and the leaf child partition.
+EXCHANGE PARTITIONclause to switch the readable external table and the leaf child partition.

 ALTER TABLE sales ALTER PARTITION yr_1 EXCHANGE PARTITION yr_1 WITH TABLE sales_2010_ext WITHOUT VALIDATION;

-- Drop the table that was rolled out of the partitioned
+Drop the table that was rolled out of the partitioned table.